giraffe-fsharp/Giraffe/DOCUMENTATION.md

     ]
 ```

-The `rawText` function will create an object of type `RawText` and the `encodedText` function will output an object of type `EncodedText`.
-The difference is that the latter will HTML encode the value when rendering the view.
+The `rawText` function will create an object of type `Text` where the content will be rendered in its original form and the `encodedText` function will output a string where the content has been HTML encoded.

 In this example the first `p` element will literally output the string as it is (`<div>Hello World</div>`) while the second `p` element will output the value as HTML encoded string `&lt;div&gt;Hello World&lt;/div&gt;`.